 Combine 1 pound of very lean, raw ground beef to the arugula,and add 2 large, crushed cloves of garlic, and the zest of one large lime.
 Mix well with your hands until thoroughly combined.
 Then form into approximately fifty 1-inch meatballs.

 The original recipe says to place the raw meatballs into the soup broth to cook, but we didn’t want extra fat in the soup, so we cooked them on a baking sheet in a 375º oven on the convection setting, to crisp them up.
 They are so small, they baked up in 15 minutes.

 For a vegetarian option, we considered adding cooked farro to the soup.
 Cannellini beans or lentils would also make a wonderful substitution.
 But let me tell you, the meatballs were fantastic!
 The peppery arugula and bright citrus was unexpected and fantastic!
 (Plus, they would make amazing appetizers with a lime/yogurt dip!)

-We drizzled a small amount of olive oil into a dutch oven.
-I don’t even measure anymore, but it was approximately 1 Tablespoon.
+We drizzled a Tbsp of olive oil into a dutch oven.

 In went the halved pieces of garlic, and then the broccoli.
-Notice we used both the stems and the florets.
+We used both the stems and the florets.
 We sautéed them for about a minute on medium-high.

 Next, the green beans.
 We added each vegetable in order of it’s density, in order to have all the vegetables cook evenly.
 Another minute of stirring and sautéing.